 Register a Pennsylvania Foreign LLC

 A Pennsylvania Foreign LLC is a limited liability company that engages in business activity in Pennsylvania but was formed in another state or jurisdiction.
 Foreign LLCs that do business in Pennsylvania need to register with the state in order to be able to do business legally.
-Foreign LLC registration involves filing a Foreign Registration Statement with Pennsylvania's Department of State and paying a $250 fee.
+Foreign LLC registration involves filing a Foreign Registration Statement with Pennsylvania's Department of State and paying a $250 state filing fee.
 Pennsylvania defines business activity as maintaining an office for business purposes, entering into contracts with local businesses, or hiring and paying employees in Pennsylvania.

 Ready to Register A